guel-codes/COTA_Data_Project/README.md

 # COTA_Data_Project
+## Overview:
-Use websocket to stream live COTA data to GIS/Google Map.
+- This app will use websocket to stream live COTA data to GIS/Google Map.

-Streamlit webapp found at: http://localhost:8501/
-Need to go to file path location where files are stored and use command 'streamlit run ['file_name']'
+#

+## How to Run Locally
+1) Download files locally to a directory.
+2) Go to that directory in your terminal and use command 'streamlit run cota.py'.
+This should open a web-browser tab display the app in it's current state.